 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Oxnard experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.0 months, from October 27 to May 26, with average wind speeds of more than 6.6 miles per hour.
-The windiest day of the year is December 29, with an average hourly wind speed of 8.3 miles per hour.
+The windiest month of the year in Oxnard is December, with an average hourly wind speed of 8.2 miles per hour.

 The calmer time of year lasts for 5.0 months, from May 26 to October 27.
-The calmest day of the year is August 9, with an average hourly wind speed of 4.8 miles per hour.
+The calmest month of the year in Oxnard is August, with an average hourly wind speed of 4.9 miles per hour.